jss367/jss367.github.io/_posts/2023-01-01-model-explainability-with-lime.md

 im = Image.open(im_path)
 ```

-I'm going to resize it then take a look at it.
+I'm going to resize it and then take a look at it.

 ```python